flarum/framework/README.md

 1. Make sure you have [Composer](http://getcomposer.org), [ember-cli](http://www.ember-cli.com), and [Bower](http://bower.io) installed globally.
 2. Create a new [Laravel 4](http://laravel.com/docs/4.2/quick) project.
 3. Open up `composer.json` and change `minimum-stability` to `dev`.
-4. Run the following command in your project directory:
+4. Run the following commands in your project directory:

 	```
 	composer require flarum/core
+	cd vendor/flarum/core
+	composer install
 	```

 5. Create a new MySQL database and configure your database details in `app/config/database.php`.